-The Exhibitor has the right to display and advertise its products (goods and / or services) only within the allocated exhibition space, provided that its exhibits do not cover neighbouring exhibitions and do not disturb the normal course of work of other Exhibitors.
-The Exhibitor does not have the right to use sound equipment, additional lighting, etc., which may disrupt the normal course of work of other Exhibitors.
-The Exhibitor does not have the right to use sound or other devices that may disrupt the normal course of work of other Exhibitors.
+The Exhibitor has the right to display and advertise its products (goods and / or services) exclusively within the allocated exhibition space, provided that its exhibits do not cover neighbouring exhibitions and do not disturb the normal course of work of other Exhibitors and provided that Exhibitor’s products (goods and/or services) comply with the subject of the Fair.
+The Exhibitor does not have the right to use sound equipment, additional lighting, etc., which may disrupt the normal course of work of other Exhibitors and/or Organizer.
+The Exhibitor does not have the right to use sound or other devices that may disrupt the normal course of work of other Exhibitors and/or the Organizer himself.
 In the case of the display of products for which the Exhibitor is not entitled to exhibit, the Organizer has the right to impose a financial penalty of PLN 10,000 on the Exhibitor.

+Every rented exhibition space shall be equipped with illumination provided by the Exhibitor himself or illumination ordered from the Organizer.

-Placing the Exhibitor's advertisements outside the area of the purchased stand for an additional fee is possible only after agreeing with the Organizer and receiving its written permission.
+Placing the Exhibitor's advertisements and/or taking other promotional actions outside the area of the purchased stand require obtaining Organizer’s written permission and paying an additional fee in an amount indicated in Extra Services price list. .
+Placing advertisement or taking promotional actions outside the area of the purchased stand shall result in imposing a contractual penalty of 5000 PLN on the Exhibitor.

 The proposed forms of advertising are contained in the Organizer's information catalog.
 Depending on the type of advertising products ordered, the Exhibitor and the Sub-Exhibitor are obliged to provide the Organizer with their contact details and electronic files with graphics, logos, trademarks and other materials subject to publication by the Organizer in connection with the organization or promotion of the Fair, within two weeks of registering the participation, under pain of releasing the Organizer from the obligation of publishing them, retaining the right to remuneration for publishing.